Commercial Appropriation — 10 Museum Opportunities

 Museums, meanwhile, challenge audiences by presenting content and rules of engagement that can come across as esoteric or off-putting.
 No photographs?
 No touching?
 No samples?
 No selfie-sticks?
 No way!
 And while pop culture is by definition comfortingly familiar, museums challenge visitors to migrate from the known to the unknown or even unknowable.

-During these dog days of summer I’ve stepped back to ponder how museums might stay committed to their missions and profit from commercial tactics.
+I’ve stepped back to ponder how museums might stay committed to their missions and profit from commercial tactics.
 Drawing on 15 years of retail management plus 20 years working on museum strategies, I came up with a couple dozen options, of which I want to share ten with you today.

 The purpose of these tactics is not to make museums more commercial.
 Rather, it is to harness the momentum of generally accepted behavior outside of the museum setting, behaviors cultivated by marketing investments far beyond non-profit budgets.
 While you might find any one of these proposals absurd, a colleague down the road might find it quite plausible.
 In fact, a number of these efforts are already in practice to some degree at museums around the country.
 (Where possible, I’ve listed examples.)